Plugin Categories

 # Browse available agents

-han plugin search do-
+han plugin search discipline

 # Install specific agents

-han plugin install do-frontend-development
+han plugin install frontend

-han plugin install do-code-review
+han plugin install security

 What's included: